 The extremely precise manufacturing techniques required in fabricating integrated circuits place great constraints on the wafer substrates.
 In addition to material purity, tight tolerances are also necessary for overall flatness, site flatness (the flatness of the region where an individual device will be manufactured), and surface roughness.

 4D’s AccuFiz Fizeau interferometers can measure the flatness of wafers up to 300mm in diameter, or 450mm with optional beam expanders.
-The unique AccuFiz SIS measures wafer thickness and variation at several critical wavelengths, including 1.55 microns.
+The unique AccuFiz D measures wafer thickness and variation at several critical wavelengths, including 1.55 microns.

 Use the NanoCam Sq surface profiler to measure surface roughness on polished wafers and the manufactured features of patterned wafers.